 My Dutch Family in The Netherlands

 My Dutch family was amazing!
-Unfortunately, there is no one left from that side of my family.
+Unfortunately, there is no one left on that side of my family.
 But my Dutch grandma taught me a lot of cool things about the Dutch culture, while I was growing up.
 I often spend time there, having sleepovers.
 So I got to know about Dutch customs like serving a single cookie while having tea or coffee.
 And the dish of veggies and potatoes all mixed together with a lot of gravy.
 My dear, I loved that!
 These were things my mother only learned to do later in during my childhood.

 Boy, I look unhappy here